-The set of Bayes correlated equilibria for the binary games is characterized completely by the obedience constraints (22) and (23), given the parametrized decision choice function (20) and the detailed computation for the present example are recorded in Appendix B of Bergemann and Morris (2014).
+The set of Bayes correlated equilibria for the binary games is completely characterized by the obedience constraints (23) and (24), given the parameterized decision rule $\sigma$ , see (21).
+The detailed computations for the present example are recorded in Appendix B of Bergemann and Morris [2014a].